 The Company received an LOA from the BIR dated July 13, 2020 for the examination of books of accounts and other accounting records of all internal revenue taxes for the taxable year ended March 31, 2020.
-The Company is still submitting the required documents and other reports and the BIR is yet to perform an on-site audit.
+On April 21, 2023, the Company received a PAN from the BIR dated March 28, 2023.
+The Company is currently in the process of submitting a Protest related to PAN to the BIR.